A-Z of health

 This prevents messages being passed from the nerve endings to the muscles, which results in the muscles not contracting (tightening) and becoming weak.

-It is not fully understood why some people's immune systems produce antibodies that attack the muscle receptor cells.
+It's not fully understood why some people's immune systems produce specific antibodies that block the nerve's signal to the muscle.

 Read more about the causes of myasthenia gravis.